 Autumn may be the most photogenic time of the year in Canada’s capital, with colourful foliage contrasting deep blue skies throughout the city and in the countryside.
-Take advantage of this vibrant season to explore some of the best places to photograph this fall in Ottawa.
+From waterfalls to thousands of glowing pumpkins, take advantage of this vibrant season to explore some of the best places to photograph this fall in Ottawa.

 Hog’s Back Falls